 See Figure 34.
-On Freewheeler (FLRT) models, the time is displayed in the odometer window.
+On Freewheeler[®] (FLRT) models, the time is displayed in the odometer window.
 Perform the following steps to configure time.

-- 1. Turn the ignition switch to ACCESSORY or IGNITION. - Repeatedly press the trigger switch until the time is displayed.

-- 12HR/24HR: Press and hold the trigger switch until 12HR begins to flash.
-Press the trigger switch to toggle between 12 hour (12HR) or 24 hour (24HR) clock display. - Hour: Press and hold the trigger switch until the hour is flashing.
-Repeatedly press the trigger switch to advance hours to the correct time. - Minutes: Press and hold the trigger switch until the minutes begin flashing.
-Repeatedly press the trigger switch to advance minutes to the correct time. - AM/PM: If 12HR was selected, press and hold the trigger switch until AM/PM begins flashing.
-Press the trigger switch to toggle between AM or PM.
+- 1. Turn the ignition switch to ACCESSORY or IGNITION. - 2.
+Repeatedly press the trigger switch until the time is displayed. - 3.
+12HR/24HR: Press and hold the trigger switch until 12HR begins to flash.
+Press the trigger switch to toggle between 12 hour (12HR) or 24 hour (24HR) clock display. - 4.
+Hour: Press and hold the trigger switch until the hour is flashing.
+Repeatedly press the trigger switch to advance hours to the correct time. - 5.
+Minutes: Press and hold the trigger switch until the minutes begin flashing.
+Repeatedly press the trigger switch to advance minutes to the correct time.